Spanish Americans: 1990

 At a national level the ancestry response rate was high with 90.4% of the total United States population choosing at least one specific ancestry, 11.0% did not specify their ancestry, while 9.6% ignored the question completely.
-Of those who chose Spaniard, 312,865 or 86.7% of people chose it as their first and main response.
+Of those who chose Spaniard, 312,865 or 86.7% of people chose it as their first and main ancestry response while 48,070 or 13.3% chose it as their second ancestry.

 Totals for the 'Spaniard' showed a considerable increase from the previous census.

-Percentage is the ancestry only within the U.S. state itself.

-Note: Spaniard excludes Spanish Basque.
+Table shows population by state of those self identifying as Spaniard.

 As with the previous census 'Spanish' was considered a general response which may have encompassed a variety of ancestral groups.
 Over two million self-identified with this response.